WhyNotHugo/caffeine-ng/README.md

 * ```python setup.py install```

-* To have Caffeine Plus run on startup, add it to your System Settings => Startup Programs list.
+* To have Caffeine-ng run on startup, add it to your System Settings => Startup Programs list.

 License